wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 The client libraries are aware of which errors are retry-able and which are not.
 However, if you are writing your own code against the storage REST API, remember there are some errors that you should not retry: for example, a 400 (Bad Request) response indicates that the client application sent a request that could not be processed because it was not in an expected form.
 Resending this request will result the same response every time, so there is no point in retrying it.
 If you are writing your own code against the storage REST API, be aware of what the error codes mean and the proper way to retry (or not) for each of them.

 ####Useful Resources
-For more information about storage error codes, see [Status and Error Codes](http://msdn.microsoft.com/zh-cn/library/azure/dd179382.aspx) on the Windows Azure  Website.
+For more information about storage error codes, see [Status and Error Codes](http://msdn.microsoft.com/zh-cn/library/azure/dd179382.aspx) on the Windows Azure web site.

 ##Blobs
 In addition to the proven practices for [All Services](#allservices) described previously, the following proven practices apply specifically to the blob service.